Quandela/Perceval/docs/source/reference/providers.rst

 >>> processor.set_circuit(pcvl.Circuit(m=2, name="a-toy-circuit") // pcvl.BS.H())
 >>> processor.with_input(pcvl.BasicState("|0,1>"))
->>> processor.min_detected_photons_filter(1)
 >>> sampler = pcvl.algorithm.Sampler(processor, max_shots_per_call=10_000)
 >>> job = sampler.samples(100)
 >>> print(job)

 Congratulation you can now design and send jobs to Scaleway QaaS through your processor.
-You can continue with the documentation of :ref:`algorithm`.
+You can continue with the documentation through :ref:`Work with algorithms`.